futurewei-cloud/chogori-platform/docs/PERSISTENCE.md

 The persistence data model provided/used by Chogori Project is called Plog.
 It is an interface for file-append-like storage services, such as PLOG or Azure AppendBlock.
 In our current design, this Plog is an append-only struct.
 The interface does not allow random offset data modifications.
 Instead, it provides a single mutating operation: append(), which can only append new data.

 ## Term
-- Plog Client: Process all the operation requests regarding the Plog.
+- Plog Client:  Provides an implementation of the PLOG interface.
 It communicates with Plog Servers.
 It supports 4 operations: create, append, read, and seal.
 - Plog Server: Communicate with Plog Client and process all the requests.
 It reads/appends data from/to the storage media.
 - Persistence Group: A Persistence Group consists of 3 Plog Servers.
 When a Plog Client will create/append/seal a plog, it will always communicate with all the Plog Servers in the same Persistence Group simultaneously in order to provide redundancy.
 - Persistence Cluster: A Persistence Cluster consists of several Persistence Groups.
 Each Persistence Clusters is store in the CPO with a Persistence Cluster Name.
 When a client initializes, it will request one Persistence Cluster from the CPO with a given Persistence Cluster Name.
 The client can select different Persistence Groups in this Persistence Cluster in order to provide load balance.